althafvly/webview_overlays/README.md

 # webview_overlays

 - webview_overlays allows you use third party webview providers.
-- It can be installed via recovery.
+- It can be installed via recovery or adb root.
 - Survives OTA updates.

 ## Disclaimer: